gip-inclusion/archive-communaute-wp/wp-content/plugins/wp-statistics/readme.txt

 Thank you for being part of our community.
 We’ve been working hard for one year to develop this version and make WP-Statistics better for you.
 Before updating, make sure you disabled all your add-ons, then after that, try to update add-ons.

-If you encounter any bug, please create an issue on [Github](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
-Since [Github](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.
+If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
+Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v13.2.3 - 12.05.2022 =
+* Bugfix: Rendering the email reporting with HTML tags has been fixed
+* Bugfix: The browser version issue has been fixed
+* Update: WhichBrowser library has been updated to v2.1.7
+* Update: Requires WordPress version is set to at least v4.4

+= v13.2.2.1 - 08.05.2022 =
+* Bugfix: Compatibility & fixed the UTF-8 permalinks issue
+* Bugfix: Showing the right hits of Total Page Views in the widget

+= v13.2.2 - 08.05.2022 =
+* Improvement: Downloading 3rd party services, the GeoIP & Referrer Spammer databases now is on [jsDelivr](https://www.jsdelivr.com/)
+* Bugfix: Storing & sending HTML tags allowed for notification message body
+* Bugfix: Hardened plugin security and improvement

+= v13.2.1 - 25.04.2022 =
+* Bugfix: Compatibility with PHP version lower than v7.4

+= v13.2.0 - 25.04.2022 =
+* Enhancement: The admin bar statistical is smarter and shows the Hits based on the current page, category, tag, author, etc.
+* Enhancement: The number of page hits in the render hit column has been improvement
+* Enhancement: The ChartJs is more user-friendly
+* Enhancement: The render column has been updated
+* Enhancement: The Hits in publish Metabox has been improvement
+* Update: The Hits column added in all visitor's table.
+* Update: Styles and assets
+* Update: Increase showing statistical items per page up to 25
+* Update: GeoIP City & Countries Databases has been updated to the latest version
+* Bugfix: Hardened plugin security and improvement
+* Bugfix: Showing the widget form bug has been fixed

+= v13.1.7 - 18.03.2022 =
+* Update: Chart.js library updated to v3.7.1
+* Update: New filter `wp_statistics_cache_status` has been added
+* Enhancement: Backward compatibility of the widget data to prevent a notice error
+* Enhancement: Minor and small issues

 = v13.1.6 - 16.02.2022 =
 * Bugfix: Hardened plugin security.
 (Special thanks to Muhammad Zeeshan (Xib3rR4dAr) & WPScan for reporting the issues)